Starting a small business is a big undertaking.

 6. Perfect your on-page SEO

-Optimize all aspects of your small business website with on-page SEO tactics like adding meta tags, adding keywords in heading tags and alt text, etc.
+Optimize all aspects of your small business website for traffic and conversions with on-page SEO tactics like adding meta tags, adding keywords in heading tags and alt text, etc.

 Get a free content template to start creating content for your small business website.